Jeevan Nedunchezhiyan: Personal life

+Jeevan also found the love of his life in 2024 when he married Vishnupriya Chiteri Meyyappan.

 Professional career

 2011: Turned pro

 Nedunchezhiyan turned pro in year 2011.

 2017: First ATP doubles title

 Nedunchezhiyan won his first ATP World Tour level title at the 2017 Aircel Chennai Open.
 He won the title with partner Rohan Bopanna by defeating a pair of compatriots, Purav Raja and Divij Sharan, in an all Indian final.
-As a result he was ranked world No. 86 on 9 January 2017.
+As a result he broke into the top 100 at world No. 86 on 9 January 2017.